Bartholomew Newsam: Family

 Newsam married Parnell Younge, in the church of St. Mary-le-Strand on 10 September 1565.
 He left four children: William (born 27 December 1570), Edward, Margaret, and Rose.
+He died in 1593.

 Edward, "on condicion that he become a clockmaker as I am", was to have his father's tools, except his "best Vice save one, a beckhorne to stand upon borde, a greate fore-hammer, and [two] hand hammers, and a grete long beckhorne in my back shoppe"; all these were to go to John Newsam of York, a clockmaker, and presumably a relative.